ChillAceWill/capstone-project1/README.md

 # capstone-project1

-The name of my site is LENA industrial we are a family industrial hardware store.
+The name of my site is GENA industrial we are a family industrial hardware store.

 - I have a top navbar that I sourced from bootstrap using w3schools.
 I also changed the color of it by updating the class name.
 - Included on the home page are two paragraphs as well as an unordered list.
 I added a class to the image and centered it using the margin-left property in my css.